AM311/Cybersecurity_Report/home.md

  - Domain accounts are divided in two major "groups":
 	 - **Domain Administrators**, which have "high privileges" on *all* machines;
 	 - **Domain users**, which have "low privileges" on *all* machines;
- - Also, the following restrictions are enforced:
+ - Also, the following policies and settings are enforced:
 	 - Domain Administrators are set up to be also **Local Administrators** on *all* the machines;
-	 - The DNS server can be accessed only by a specific user (with administrative privileges), who can access only that specific machine.
+	 - The DNS server can be accessed only by a specific user (with administrative privileges), who can access only that specific machine;
 	 - That last user is configured to perform login **without pre-authentication**;
 	 -  **Remote Desktop** access is allowed on the DNS server;
 	 - All accounts can **read** a **shared network folder**, which can be written only by administrators;

 Where not differently specified, all other settings are intented to be the "default" ones.